-FIG. 6. μ CT images of a piece of the layer.
-We cut the same sample as in Fig. 3 to include a crack tip. (a) Reconstructed 3D image of an air region penetrating into the layer of paste with crack growth.
+FIG. 5. μ CT images of a piece of the layer.
+We cut the same sample as in Fig. 3 to include a crack tip. (a) The reconstructed 3-d image of an air region penetrating into the layer of paste with crack growth.
 The air region appears white.
-As the sample was positioned upside down on the jig during the μ CT scanning, the layer of paste appears to be situated above the region of air. (b) Cross section at height $\zeta = 0.5$.
+As the sample was positioned upside down on the jig during the μ CT scanning, the layer of paste appears to be situated above the region of air. (b) The cross section at height $\zeta = 0.5$.
 This image was obtained by averaging the brightnesses of 80 individual images, as in Fig.3(c).